TheManOfTeel/DiceGame/README.md

 # DiceGame
+EGR 1410 Project (Computer Problem Solving in Engineering and Computer Science).
 A simple game of dice.